 Participants

 Seventy students (47 female, 1 other, 20 male) from the University of Illinois at Urbana-Champaign participated in the online study in exchange for course credit.
 Mean age was 19.75 (ranging from 19 to 22) Data from two participants were omitted due to recording errors.
-We selected our sample size according to prior effect sizes (Coehn’s d = 0.3) found from a similar study by Sandry, Schwark, and MacDonald (2014).
-All participants had normal or corrected-to-normal vision, normal color vision.
+We selected our sample size according to prior effect sizes (Cohen’s d = 0.3) found from a similar study by Sandry, Schwark, and MacDonald (2014).
+All participants had normal or corrected-to-normal vision, as well as normal color vision.

 Materials

 The study was run online on a university server.
 Stimuli were created with the JsPsych 6.2.0 library in Javascript (de Leeuw, 2015).
-While we could not control for individual screen differences, participants with monitor dimensions below 480p x 480p were excluded from running the experiment.
+While we could not control for individual screen differences, participants with monitor resolution below 480p x 480p were excluded from running the experiment.

 Procedure